WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ![FRMT1](./pictures/Format1.PNG)

-* Under file System, choose NTFS. the rest should be good by default.
+* Under file System, choose NTFS. the rest should be good by default. (you can give the SD-card a name in the `Volume label` textbox

 ![FRMT2](./pictures/Format2.PNG)